ray-project/ray/doc/source/serve/configuring-serve-deployments.md

 ```

 :::{tip}
-Avoid dynamically installing packages that install from source: these can be slow and
+Certain `pip` packages build from source when installed via `pip install`; these can
 use up all resources while installing, leading to problems with the Ray cluster.
 Consider
 precompiling such packages in a private repository or Docker image.
 :::